Getting Started¶

 Thanks to FastAPI, integration is very straightforward.

-Inherit from OAuth2PasswordBearer or OAuth2AuthorizationCodeBearer and modify the __call__
+Inherit from OAuth2PasswordBearer or OAuth2AuthorizationCodeBearer and modify the __call__ method as follows:

 from typing import Optional